ARTS-LED CITY-BUILDING

 Everyday Creativity

-Our Spaces Consultant, Joni Carroll, has participated in a number of conversations, plans, and strategies around space and how vibrant spaces contribute to a vibrant community, and members of our staff contributed to City strategies such as the Festivals and Events strategy and Calgary’s Greater Downtown Plan.
+Calgary Arts Development staff participated in a number of conversations and contributed to City strategies such as the Festivals and Events strategy and Calgary’s Greater Downtown Plan.

-cSPACE was created in 2011 as a subsidiary of Calgary Arts Development in partnership with the Calgary Foundation to strategically address a critical demand for creation, production, presentation, and rehearsal spaces that are affordable, sustainable, and collaborative.
+cSPACE was created in 2011 as a subsidiary of Calgary Arts Development (CADA) in partnership with the Calgary Foundation to strategically address a critical demand for creation, production, presentation and rehearsal spaces that are affordable, sustainable and collaborative.

 Vibrant Downtown